Kamalesh-E-S/QAsys/README.md

 # Document Q&A with Google Gemini

 A Streamlit-based Retrieval-Augmented Generation (RAG) application that uses Google's Gemini AI models and LlamaIndex to answer questions about uploaded documents.
-This project implements a document question-answering system powered by Google's Generative AI technology.
-It allows users to upload documents and get AI-generated answers based on the document content.

 ### Key GenAI Components